venenux/alpine-wiki/tutorials/alpine-tutorial-desktop-wayland-try.md

 #### Login manager and user configurations

+If (after runs wayland) module auto-selection does not work, e.g. no mouse cursor under Sway, manually selection might be needed to declare explilcy variables for current session:

+* `MESA_LOADER_DRIVER_OVERRIDE=crocus` for Intel's cards, all Intel Graphics up to Haswellsteam
+* `MESA_LOADER_DRIVER_OVERRIDE=r300` for AMD's Radeon R300, R400, and R500 GPUs.
+* `MESA_LOADER_DRIVER_OVERRIDE=r600` for AMD's Radeon R600 GPUs up to Northern Islands.
+Officially supported by AMD.
+* `MESA_LOADER_DRIVER_OVERRIDE=radeonsi` for AMD's Southern Island GPUs and later.
+Officially supported by AMD.
+* `MESA_LOADER_DRIVER_OVERRIDE=iris` for Intel's Iris modern GPUs and later.

+So we need to isntall the required login manager, lightdm does not officially support wayland so you need to choose between GDM (for gtk) or SDDM (for QT) but you can use elogind to manage it:

 ```
 apk elogind elogind-openrc lightdm lightdm-lang lightdm-gtk-greeter \
  polkit polkit-openrc polkit-elogind  networkmanager-elogind linux-pam \